pnp/sp-dev-fx-webparts/samples/react-bot-framework-sso/README.md

 Note: The first time users try SSO, users may be presented with an OAuth card to log in.
 This is because users have not yet given consent to the bot's Azure AD app.
 To avoid this, users can grant admin consent for any graph permissions requested by the Azure AD app.

-Note: due to a SDK bug [here](https://github.com/microsoft/botbuilder-js/issues/3006), the consent card could not be shown properly yet.
+Note: due to a [SDK bug](https://github.com/microsoft/botbuilder-js/issues/3006), the consent card could not be shown properly yet.
 Granting admin consent may be necessary to workaround this.

 ## Further reading